rendinger of woman getting sedation dentistry and dreaming about being on a beach

 Method Conscious Performed by Use Procedures Advantages

-IV Sedation Yes Dr. Hedrick To relax during the procedure and not remember it afterward Can use on any dental procedure Creates a more pleasant experience than nitrous oxide
+IV Sedation Yes Dr. Hedrick To relax during the procedure and not remember it afterward Can use on any dental procedure Creates a deeper sedation than oral conscious

 General Anesthesia No Anesthesiologist To be completely unconscious during the procedure Used depending on how long the duration of the procedure is and your medical history The strongest form of sedation where you’re not conscious